 Night trains are a relatively comfortable, if not more interesting, alternative to flying.
 Sights and scenery along the way offer a peek behind the tourism curtain.
 The dining car sells food, drinks, snacks, and if you're lucky, fuels a social atmosphere.

 Although the rhythmic click-clack of a train rocking through rural rice paddies seems like a recipe for good sleep, second class isn't without its challenges.
 Frequent stops and car changes make a lot of noise.
-Attendants who earn commission will do their best to sell you warm beer and overpriced food.
-Some cars have super-powered air conditioning — be prepared with warm clothing or risk extremities!
+Attendants who earn commission will do their best to sell you a warm beer and overpriced food.
+Some cars have super-powered air conditioning — be prepared with warm clothing.

 Tip: Trains fill up quickly; you should try to book several days ahead whenever possible or you may not get your first pick of class.

 Tourist Buses to Bangkok